-- 103. ECONOMIC HISTORY (United States) Three hours A review of the economic development of this country from the time of colonization to the present day.
-Special emphasis is placed on the development of the transportation system, the history of the tariff question, the development of unionism, the history of the banks, and the development of government regulation in our economic system. - 104.
-ECONOMIC GEOGRAPHY Three hours A study of the physical factors of the environment and man's relationship to them.
+- ECONOMIC GEOGRAPHY Three hours 104.
+A study of the physical factors of the environment and man's relationship to them.
 The subject is approached from the point of view of the various occupations in which man is engaged, and how these occupations are carried on in the world. - 201.
 PRINCIPLES OF ECONOMICS Three hours A review of the fundamental principles underlying modern economic life.
-Not open to freshmen except by specoal permission.
-Students electing 201 are expected to take 202. - 202.
-PRINCIPLES OF ECONOMICS Three hours A continuation of the principles of economics and an application of the same to current industrial problems and institutions. - 203.
-PRINCIPLES OF ECONOMICS Three hours A one-semester course in economic principles and their appli-cation to questions of public policy.
+Not open to freshmen except by special permission.
+Students electing 201 are expected to take 202. - Three hours 202.
+PRINCIPLES OF ECONOMICS A continuation of the principles of economics and an application of the same to current industrial problems and institutions. - PRINCIPLES OF ECONOMICS Three hours 203.
+A one-semester course in economic principles and their appli-cation to questions of public policy.
 Intended especially for preengineering students.
 Open to others who desire a course in economics, but who do not plan to take a minor or major in this field and for whom Economics 201 and 202 are not prescribed.
 Not open to freshmen. - 205.
-BUSINESS MATHEMATICS For description of this course, see Mathematics 205.
+BUSINESS MATHEMATICS Three hours For description of this course, see Mathematics 205. - 206.
+STATISTICS Three hours For description of this course, see Mathematics 206. - Three hours 301.
+MONEY AND BANKING A study of the nature and functions of money, with a view to the understanding of the complex rôle of currency systems in our national and international life.
+A detailed study of the functions of banking, the Federal Reserve, private financial institutions, foreign trade, and so forth.
+Prerequisite: 201 and 202 or their equivalents. - 302.
+FINANCIAL PRINCIPLES Three hours The financial promotion of corporations and of trusts. trust problem. - 303.
+LABOR PROBLEMS AND TRADE UNIONISM Three hours The historical background of the modern labor movement, the controversies between capital and labor, and the various solutions offered.
+A careful study of the history, nature, and problems of trade unionism.
+Prerequisite: 201 and 202.